rankutah/blog/sites/rank-utah/content/posts/on-page-search-engine-optimization-in-utah.md

 ## The #1 Most Overlooked Component of On-Page SEO is Keyword Research

 If your website is not aligned with what your customers are searching for you won't even show up in the search results.
-There are a number of free tools you can use to estimate search intent if you want to do it yourself and if you want better results you can [hire me](https://rankutah.com/#contact) to give you the best results using the leading industry paid tools.
+There are a number of free tools you can use to estimate search interest if you want to do it yourself or you can [hire me](https://rankutah.com/#contact) to give you the best results because of experience and the use of leading industry paid tools.

 ## Keyword Research with Free Tools